kayameltem/Shared-Taxi-Business-on-Blockchain/README.md

 among participants every month.
 However, one problem is that they have no trust in each other.
 To make this investment work, you are asked to write a smart contract that will handle the transactions.
 The contract will run on Ethereum network.

-</br></br>
+<br>To make this investment work, you are asked to write a smart contract that will handle the transactions.
+The
-To make this investment work, you are asked to write a smart contract that will handle the transactions.
-The contract will run on Ethereum network.
+contract will run on Ethereum network.</br>

-</br></br>
+<br>The contract should **at least include** below.
+If you need to extend the state variables and functions, you are free to
-The contract should **at least include** below.
-If you need to extend the state variables and functions, you are free to do so as long as they are necessary.
-For function parameters try to write functions as few parameters as possible, none preferred if possible.
+do so as long as they are necessary.
+For function parameters try to write functions as few parameters as possible, none preferred if possible.</br>
-For the functions that send and receive money, like join, purchasecar, sellcar, getchargei getsalary, carexpenses, getdividend should send/transfer the amount to the address that it supposed to. you can keep a mapping for the balance for individuals, and update the balances internally but when above functions called, you need to actually send/receive money (ether/wei).
+<br>For the functions that send and receive money, like join, purchasecar, sellcar, getchargei getsalary, carexpenses,
-<br></br>
+getdividend should send/transfer the amount to the address that it supposed to. you can keep a mapping for the balance for individuals, and update the balances internally but when above functions called, you need to actually send/receive money (ether/wei).</br>

-Keep a contract balance.
+<br>Keep a contract balance.</br>
-<br></br<br>></br>
+<br></br
 ##### State Variables:
 <br></br>
 &nbsp;&nbsp;&nbsp;&nbsp;**Participants:** maximum of 9, each participant identified with an address and has a balance